Staging your home for sale: standout in a competitive market

 Let in natural light

-Natural light can make a huge difference in how a room looks and feels.
+Natural light significantly influences the aesthetic and ambience of a room.
 Make sure to open all curtains and blinds to let in as much natural light as possible.
-If the room doesn’t have enough natural light, add some artificial lighting to brighten up the space.
+If the room doesn’t have enough natural light, add some artificial lighting to brighten the space.

 Rearrange furniture